 We are all part of one another.

-I am a first generation Asian Pacific Islander American of Filipino and Indian descent, a cisgender able-bodied woman of color, a survivor of violent trauma, the daughter of immigrants navigating privilege and discrimination in a society that sees me as a perpetual foreigner despite my birth in the US, a descendant of healers, a working mother to mixed race children in a society that will persecute them for who they are and who they choose to love, an activist whose professional practice involves the visual, performative and culinary arts as a vehicle for healing justice, an educator and social practitioner dedicated to working with young people in the fight against discrimination and the creation of a society that is equitable, and an artist and scholar in terms not defined by a white, colonial, patriarchal, academic system, but by women storytellers, cultural weavers and social framers.
+I am a first generation South Asian Pacific Islander American of Filipino and Indian descent, a cisgender able-bodied woman, a survivor of violent trauma, a US citizen, the daughter of immigrants navigating privilege and discrimination in a society that sees me as a perpetual foreigner, a descendant of healers, a working mother to mixed race children in a society that will persecute them for who they are and who they choose to love, an activist whose professional practice involves the visual, performative and culinary arts as a vehicle for disruption, solidarity, healing, and care, an educator and social practitioner dedicated to working with young people in the fight against discrimination and the creation of a society that is equitable, and an artist and scholar in terms not defined by a white, colonial, patriarchal, academic system, but by women storytellers, cultural weavers and social framers.